greentea1337/EasyTextAPI/README.md

 ## Installation

-1. Download [easytextapi-1.0.jar](https://github.com/greentea1337/EasyTextAPI/releases/download/pre-release/easytextapi-1.0.jar) (or build the project yourself).
+1. Build the project yourself
 2. Place `easytextapi-1.0.jar` in the `mods` folder of your Minecraft server.

 To add the dependency to your project, include the following in your `build.gradle` file: